kokkos/kokkos-core-wiki/StdMinMaxElement.md

 ### Return

 Iterator to the largest element.
+The following special cases apply:
-If several elements are equivalent to the smallest element, returns the iterator to the *first* such element.
+- if several elements are equivalent to the smallest element, returns the iterator to the *first* such element.

-If the range `[first, last)` is empty it returns `last`.
+- if the range `[first, last)` is empty it returns `last`.

-If `view` is empty, it returns `Kokkos::experimental::end(view)`.
+- if `view` is empty, it returns `Kokkos::Experimental::end(view)`.

 ### Example